davep33l/pp5-house-price-predictor/README.md

     * The business requirements
     * The link to the github repository

-* Project Hypothesis
+### Page 2 - Sale Price Study
   * This will contain:
+    * Details of business requirement 1
+    * An inspection of the data set
-    * Each of the project hypothesis and the conclusion (Incorrect/Correct)
+    * Details of the features used in the correlation study

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

-### Page 1 - Project Summary
-### Page 2 - Sale Price Study
-#### Before Analysis
-- High level, we know we want to answer business requirement 1, and as part of the analysis will explore the best visulisations to show the correlation of variables against the Sale Price.
-#### After Analysis
-- TBD
+    * Conclusions of how the features relate to Sale price
+    * A checkbox to show a scatter plot visualising the feature distrubution vs sale price
+    * A checkbox to show correlation study heatmaps and power predictive score

 ### Page 3 - Sale Price Prediction
+  * This will contain:
-- Highlight business requirement 2
+    * Details of business requirement 2
-- Have input widgets relating to house features, which are given to an ML task to predict the Sale Price.
+    * Have input widgets relating to house features, which are given to an ML task to predict the Sale Price.
+    * A button for the user to run the predictive analysis on
+    * A section where the predictive analysis has been run on the inherited houses with their results

 ### Page 4 - Project Hypothesis and Validation
+  * This will contain:
+    * Each of the project hypothesis and the conclusion (Incorrect/Correct)

-### Page 5 - ML: Process to determine Sale Price (placeholder name)
+### Page 5 - ML: Predict Sale Price Pipeline Details
+  * This will contain:
+    * A section explaining how we trained the data
+    * A section showing the pipeline used including the different imputations and feature engineering steps
+    * The features that the model was trained on
+    * The importance of each feature
+    * The performance of the pipeline and visual scatter plot

 <div style="text-align: right;">
 <a href="#house-price-predictor" style="font-size: 1em; font-style: italic; ">Back to Top</a>